ethereum/c-kzg-4844/README.md

   - Calculation of zero polynomials
   - Data recovery from samples

+That's basically all the necessary stuff for Eth2 use cases.
+Things remaining (aside from tidying up, which is never ending):
+  - [ ] Document the underlying mathematics to help with checking correctness of the implementation and writing better tests
+  - [ ] End-to-end tests
+  - [ ] Performance tuning
+  - [ ] Robustness checking (don't crash on errors; return the correct error codes; no buffer overflows)
+  - [ ] Java interface
+  - [ ] (Optional) Use alternative back-end libraries to Blst (e.g. [Herumi mcl](https://github.com/herumi/mcl))
+  - [ ] Nice build process
+  - [ ] Make it portable

 ## Install

 Build the [Blst library](https://github.com/supranational/blst) following the instructions there.
 Then,